sameer05515/unit-testing-playground/example-base-05/prem-resume/about-myself.md

 # Introduction
 Myself Premendra Kumar.
 I did my B.Tech(CSE) from BCE Bhagalpur in 2009.
-I have 15 years of full-stack development with java and reactjs.
+I have 15 years of full-stack development experience with java and reactjs.

 I have 8+ years of experience for development with Spring Boot and ReactJS.